 Exclusions.
 In no event, however, shall a Party’s Gains, Losses, or Costs include any penalties, ratcheted demand, or similar charges.
 At the time for payment of any amount due under this Section 7.2, each Party shall pay to the other Party all additional amounts payable by it pursuant to this Agreement, but all such amounts shall be netted and aggregated with any Early Termination Payment payable hereunder.

 7.3 Other Events.
 If either Party is regulated by a federal, state, or local regulatory body, and such body shall subsequently disallow all or any portion of any costs incurred or yet to be incurred by such Party under any provision of this Agreement, such action shall not operate to excuse such Party from performance of any obligation nor shall such action give rise to any right of such Party to any retroactive adjustment hereunder.
-Notwithstanding the foregoing, if a Party’s activities hereunder become subject to regulation of any kind whatsoever under any law to a greater or different extent than that existing on the Effective Date and such regulation renders all of this Agreement illegal or unenforceable, either Party shall at such time have the right to declare an Early Termination Date in accordance with the provisions hereof, with the non-regulated Party calculating its Termination Payment in accordance with Section 7.2.
+Notwithstanding the foregoing, if a Party’s activities hereunder become subject to regulation of any kind whatsoever under any law to a greater or different extent than that existing on the Effective Date and such regulation renders all of this Agreement illegal or unenforceable, either Party shall at such time have the right to declare an Early Termination Date in accordance with the provisions hereof, with the Party not directly affected by the change in regulation calculating its Termination Payment in accordance with Section 7.2.

 ARTICLE 8